kokerinks/tp/docs/UserGuide.md

 ![help message](images/helpMessage.png)

-Format: `help`
+**Format**: `help`

 <div style="border: 1px solid #D1478C; margin: 10px 0; padding: 10px; background-color: #FDE4EF; color: #910D47; border-radius: 5px;">
   🧁 <strong>Benefit:</strong> Whenever you feel stuck or need a quick reminder on how to use a specific command, just type help to open up this User Guide.
 This ensures you're never left in the dark about how to manage your loyalty program effectively.
 </div>

 <div style="border: 1px solid #DBAE58; margin: 10px 0; padding: 10px; background-color: #FFF3E0; color: #886B00; border-radius: 5px;">
-  💡 <strong>Tip:</strong> Use the `-c` flag (`help -c`) to show you a list of all the commands available in this application without opening an external link!
+  💡 <strong>Tip:</strong> Use the -c flag (help -c) to show you a list of all the commands available in this application without opening an external link!
 </div>

 ### 4.2 Initializing program with [Seed Data](#6-glossary) : `seeddata`

 Adds a set of pre-defined sample data into the application.

-Format: `seeddata`
+**Format**: `seeddata`
 * If there is existing data, it will retain the current data on top of the new sample data to be added.
 * `seeddata` will only add sample members which do not exist in the application yet.
 * If all members in sample data already exists, it will display the following message:
   `Every member and items in catalogue from seed data already exist in the address book!`

 <div style="border: 1px solid #D1478C; margin: 10px 0; padding: 10px; background-color: #FDE4EF; color: #910D47; border-radius: 5px;">
-  🧁 <strong>Benefit:</strong> If you're new to SweetRewards, using `seeddata` can help you get started by populating your system with example members and transactions.
+  🧁 <strong>Benefit:</strong> If you're new to SweetRewards, using seeddata can help you get started by populating your system with example members and transactions.
 This way, you can see exactly how SweetRewards functions without having to enter data from scratch.
 </div>

 ### 4.3 Adding a member : `addmem`

 Adds a member to the loyalty program.

-Format: `addmem n/MEMBER_NAME hp/PHONE e/MEMBER_EMAIL a/MEMBER_ADDRESS [ag/ALLERGEN]…​`
+**Format**: `addmem n/MEMBER_NAME hp/PHONE e/MEMBER_EMAIL a/MEMBER_ADDRESS [ag/ALLERGEN]…​`

 * `MEMBER_NAME` should only contain alphanumeric characters and spaces.
 Special characters are unfortunately not allowed for now.
   * `MEMBER_NAME` is regarded as unique if it differs in alphabets, numbers, or has a varying number of spaces between characters.
 It is case-sensitive.